Guild Summer School 2021

 Ph.D. candidates must be enrolled at a Guild Member institution.

 The summer school will be conducted in English.
 As such, you must have strong listening, speaking, and writing skills in English.

 The programme fee (tuition, accommodation and activities) will be covered by your home institution.

 The selection process will be internal to each institution.
 Your home university will have its own application process and internal deadline for submission of applications.

 The University of Glasgow will receive the names of successful applicants from all universities by 15th April.
-At this time, we will contact you with welcome information.
+Successful applicants will be notified after this date.

 The programme for this event can be viewed here: